 The charges led to a Legislative Assembly (AL) motion that suspended the legislator from his functions until the court case is concluded.

-Meanwhile, co-defendant Scott Chiang – former head of council at NMA – also revealed that he has been notified he will have to appear in court in September on charges of damaging propertand illegal trespass, having placed a protest poster in Hotel Estoril – the first modern-style casino hotel opened by Sociedade de Turismo e Diversões de Macau (STDM) in 1962, closed in the 1990s – when the government announced that revamping plans for the building would entail its destruction.
+Meanwhile, co-defendant Scott Chiang – former head of council at NMA – also revealed that he has been notified he will have to appear in court in September on charges of damaging property and illegal trespass, having placed a protest poster in Hotel Estoril – the first modern-style casino hotel opened by Sociedade de Turismo e Diversões de Macau (STDM) in 1962, closed in the 1990s – when the government announced that revamping plans for the building would entail its destruction.

 “There are also two to three cases in the enquiry phase.
 I’m not sure at what stage the investigations are,” Mr. Chiang said.
 “I also don’t know the crimes I’m accused of; maybe also aggravated disobedience.”